department-of-veterans-affairs/vagov-content/pages/pension/aid-attendance-housebound.md

 <div class="va-introtext">

-If you need help with your daily activities, or you’re housebound, you may qualify for Aid and Attendance or Housebound allowances in addition to your pension benefits.
+If you need help with your daily activities, or you’re housebound, you may qualify for VA Aid and Attendance or Housebound allowances in addition to your pension benefits.
 Find out if you can get these monthly payments added to the amount of your monthly pension.

 </div>

 <div class="feature" markdown=“1”>

-### Am I eligible for Aid and Attendance or Housebound benefits?
+### Am I eligible for VA Aid and Attendance or Housebound benefits?

-**You may qualify for Aid and Attendance** if you get a VA pension and you meet at least one of the requirements listed below.
+**You may be eligible for VA Aid and Attendance** if you get a VA pension and you meet at least one of the requirements listed below.

 **At least one of these must be true:**